eventstrive/wireless-pi-streamer/README.md

 For the Pi Camera there already is [another project](https://github.com/hotsparklab/raspberry-pi-udp-camera) which provides a script including instructions for OBS.

 ### Audio Input (WIP)
-To stream an audio input we are usign a [USB Audio card](https://de.aliexpress.com/item/32721660686.html) which is natively supported by Raspberry Pi OS.
+To stream an audio input we are usign a [USB audio card](https://de.aliexpress.com/item/32721660686.html) which is natively supported by Raspberry Pi OS.

 #### Raspberry Pi: